-Palo Verde College is an approved institution for the Department of Veteran Affairs educational benefits.
-Veterans, survivors and dependents eligible got Veteran benefits under title 38 of the US Code (Chapters 30, 31, 32, 33, 35) and Reservist and National Guard members under Title 10 (Chapter 1606 and 1607) must be certified through the Palo Verde College Veteran Services Office.
-Initial application to start veteran benefits VA form 22-1990 or Veterans Online Application at VONAPP may take up to 60 days for the Department of Veteran Affairs to complete the required eligibility procedures.
+Palo Verde College is an approved institution for the Department of Veteran Affairs education benefit programs.
+The Palo Verde College Veteran Services Office is responsible for the certification of eligibility of benefits under Title 38 of the US Code (Chapters 30, 31, 32, 33, 35) for veterans and their dependents and also for Reservist and National Guard members under Title 10 (Chapter 1606 and 1607).
+The initial application form VA form 22-1990 or Veterans Online Application at VONAPP may take the Department of Veteran Affairs up to 60 days to complete the required eligibility procedures.
 All student veterans must meet the Palo Verde College admission requirements and comply with the College's Academic Standards of Progress to maintain their status.